Mutual Exclusion

 }

-What if we just synchronize add and remove?
-Yeah, that'll remove the races, but threads wanting to add (or remove) before proceeding will have to busy wait!
-NOOOOOOOO!
-Can't they just go to sleep until some other thread makes room (in the wants-to-add case) or puts something in (in the wants-to-remove case)?
-Yep.
-Like this:
+We want the threads to just go to sleep until some other thread makes room (in the wants-to-add case) or puts something in (in the wants-to-remove case).
+Here’s how it is done in Java:

 public class SynchronizedBuffer {